glsnow/R6Nomogram/Readme.md

-R6 object to create, edit, and plot nomograms.
+Implement R6 object to create, modify, and plot nomograms.